aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/travel/elijah-by-rosa-emma-salaman-1849.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 “But he (Elijah) himself went a day’s journey in the wilderness, and came and sat down under a juniper tree; and he requested for himself that he might die, and said, It is enough; now, O Lord, take away my life, for I am not better than my fathers.
 And, as he lay and slept under a juniper tree, behold, then an angel touched him; and said unto him, Arise, and eat.
 And he looked, and behold, there was a cake baken on the coals, and a cruse of water at his head, and he did eat and drink, and laid him down again.
-And the angel of the Lord came again the second time, and touched him, and said, Arise, and eat, because the journey is too great for thee.”
-(1 Kings 19:4-7)
+And the angel of the Lord came again the second time, and touched him, and said, Arise, and eat, because the journey is too great for thee.” <span class="citation">(1 Kings 19:4-7)</span>
 </div></td></tr>